openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 }
 ```

-Any Authorization Requests as defined in OID4VP can be used except `redirect_uri`.
-If present, `redirect_uri` MUST be ignored.

-NOTE: Implementations MAY use the `request_uri` request parameter as well as the response mode `direct_post` if deeemd necessary.
-If the `request_uri` parameter is used, the `request` value MUST nevertheless contain the `presentation_definition` parameter in order to enable wallet selection.
-The signed request object, fetched from the `request_uri` MUST contain a `presentation_definition` that is compatible with the `presentation_definition` in the `request` parameter of the W3C Digital Credentials API.

-### Client ID Scheme web-origin
+The following Authorization Request parameters are supported with this profile:

+* `client_id`
+* `client_id_scheme`
+* `response_type`
+* `nonce`
+* `presentation_definition`
+* `client_metadata`
+* `request`

-This profile defines the new Client ID Scheme `web-origin`.
-If this scheme is used, the Client Identifier is the origin of the Verifier web site as asserted by the browser towards the Wallet.
+The `client_id` and `client_id_scheme` MUST be omitted in unsigned requests.
+The wallet determines the Client Identifier from the origin as asserted by the Browser.

+This profile introduces a new parameter `expected_origins`.

+* `expected_origins`: An array of strings, each of the strings representing an origin of the Verifier making the request.
+This parameter MUST only be used with signed requests.
+It relates the logical Client Identifier to the physical endpoints that are legit origins for requests on behalf of this Client Identifier and is used to detect request replay.

 ## Response

 Every OID4VP request MUST result in a response being provided through the W3C Digital Credentials API.
-In all cases, except if the response mode `direct_post` is used, the response MUST be follow the rules specified for OID4VP Authorization Responses.
-If the response model `direct_post` is used, the Wallet will return the URL the Direct Post Endpoint of the Verifier has returned.
+The response MUST follow the rules specified for OID4VP Authorization Responses.

 The following is an example of an OID4VP Authorization Response through the API: